 Once you have made the decision to have a transplant, it's best to focus your energy on things over which you have control, rather than dwell on those things you can't control.
 Preparing your family for transplant, following doctors' recommendations, and finding ways to relieve stress are ways to focus your energies on useful activities that can help with your recovery.

 Set Realistic Goals

-Ask your transplant team for a realistic estimate about how long your recovery will take, when you can return to work or school, and when you can resume other activities.
+Ask your transplant team for a realistic estimate of how long your recovery will take, when you can return to work or school and when you can resume other activities.
 If your recovery takes longer, don't be discouraged.
 A slower recovery period does not mean that you are less likely to be cured.